 - to attend all lessons, assemblies and tutorial sessions as required (as a guide, satisfactory attendance is considered to be 95% or above with no unauthorised absence)

 The Sixth Form teaching team check student folders regularly and the form attached is completed for each all subjects for each student.

 A comprehensive parent bulletin is sent out by email to all parents/carers every other Friday.
 The bulletin includes important dates for the diary, advanced warning of Sixth Form events as well as a round up of the latest career and higher education events that students have been invited to take part in.
 Copies of the bulletin are available on the website here

 The Sixth Form Team are very keen to promote an open, caring and friendly atmosphere so that students who feel that they need pastoral or academic support are confident they will be dealt with promptly and sympathetically.
 Students are encouraged to come in to the sixth form office throughout the day to have a chat and get worries resolved straight away.

 All students are assigned to a Tutor Group of around 15 students.
 The Tutor Groups are also part of one of the five school Houses.
-The Form Tutor meets the group twice a week first thing in the morning and is key to spotting any issues of concern.
+The Form Tutor meets the group twice a week and is key to spotting any issues of concern.
 The Form Tutor quickly gets to know the students and will liaise with parents and subject teachers as well as the Sixth Form Team.

 One of the biggest predictors of success in Sixth Form is high attendance and that is why registers are monitored very closely.
 Parents (rather than students) are expected to notify the Attendance Team if a student is not well enough to attend school of if they have a medical appointment.
 If a student is marked as ‘unexplained absent’ on a register by a teacher then an email is sent to a parent at the end of that day with details of who to contact to resolve the issue.